 We work across Ayrshire but with a particular focus on South Ayrshire.
 It is an area of high demand for affordable rented housing with 3,500 households on our waiting list alone.
 We are proud of our close working relationship with South Ayrshire Council.
 We are working closely with them on a housing first approach to tackling homelessness.
 With our focus on integrated local solutions, we run joint online application and mutual exchange services with the Council.
-We also work in partnership with several charities to provide quality housing for the people they support.
+We work in partnership with Health and Social Care Partnerships and several charities to provide quality housing for the people they support.
+Providing such integrated housing solutions has been at the core of what we do since our foundation.

 Housing associations have always been about creating new solutions for those who benefit from a good quality house at a reasonable rent.
 To meet the obligation to those on our waiting list, we are committed to acquiring and building new houses to meet their needs.
-We do this on a financially sustainable basis which does not compromise the quality of service to existing tenants over the long-term.
+We do this on a financially sustainable basis which will not compromise the quality of service to existing tenants in the long-term nor expose us to undue risk.
+We are conscious that the current inflationary pressures in the construction industry may require us to reduce our ambitions until conditions improve including in the levels of Scottish Government grant.